 1. Figure out your FOCUS.

-If you’re just getting started, zero in on one goal — like launching your website by the end of the year.
+If you’re just getting started, zero in on one goal — like launching your website in the next 30 days.
 Or, maybe commit to focusing on a particular niche (ignoring all temptation to switch to a new one for the next 90 days).
-Or, perhaps make a commitment to cold-call 20 new leads each week for the next month.
+Or, perhaps make a commitment to cold-call 10 new leads each week for the next month.

-As Michael Masterson wrote in his book, The Pledge, “You can spend your whole life dreaming.
+As Mark Ford (under his pen name, Michael Masterson) wrote in his book, The Pledge, “You can spend your whole life dreaming.
 And dreams are wonderful things.
 By all means, dream away.
 But if you want to turn those dreams into reality, you need to transform them into goals.”

 2. Write it down.

 Treat your goal like any other commitment.
 When you finance a new car, you commit to paying for it by signing the loan documents.
 Then, you’re reminded every month (if not every day while you drive it) to fulfill your commitment.
 If you commit to a spouse, you sign a marriage license and wear a ring to symbolize that commitment.

 It’s the same for every major change in your life: buying a house, going to college, starting a new job.
 They all require a commitment to ensure you’ll follow through.

 3. Review your goals — and recommit — daily.

 I’m sure you’ve heard the phrase, “Out of sight, out of mind.”
 Well, that’s how I am with goals.
 I always start out with the best intentions, but unless I review my goal every day and the steps I’ve outlined to achieve it, I’ll forget to keep taking action.
 Within a few weeks, I’ll find myself spread too thin and buried in projects that don’t match my goals.